Lithuania in the Eurovision Song Contest 2020: Format

 The 2020 competition involved 36 entries and consisted of six shows.
-The first three shows were the heats consisting of 12 entries each.
-The top six entries proceeded in the competition from each heat, while the remaining 18 entries participated in the fifth and sixth shows which were the competition's semi-finals where nine entries participated in each show and the top four proceeded to the final.
+The first three shows were the heats, consisting of 12 entries each.
+The top six entries from each heat proceeded in the competition, with the remaining 18 entries participated in the fifth and sixth shows, which were the competition's semi-finals.
+Here, nine entries participated in each show and the top four proceeded to the final.
 In the final, the winner was selected from the remaining eight entries.
 The results of each of the six shows were determined by the 50/50 combination of votes from a jury panel and public televoting.
 The ranking developed by both streams of voting was converted to points from 1-8, 10 and 12 and assigned based on the number of competing songs in the respective show.
 During the first five shows, the jury votes were determined by a five-member Lithuanian jury panel only.
 In the final, an eight-member Lithuanian panel and a three-member international panel voted.
 The public could vote through telephone and SMS voting.
 Ties in all shows were decided in favour of the entry that received the most points from the jury.